Euphorbia milii 'Cristata'

-Euphorbia milii f. cristata is a crested form of Euphorbia milii.
-It is an outstanding, succulent plant with grayish-brown, crested branches with grey spines up to 1 inch (2.5 cm) long.
-The leaves are found mainly on new growth and are up to 1.4 inches (3.5 cm) long and 0.6 inches (1.5 cm) wide.
-The flowers are small, variably red (pink, yellow or white), up to 0.5 inches (1.2 cm) wide and subtended by a pair of conspicuous petal-like bracts.
+Euphorbia milii 'Cristata' is an outstanding succulent plant with grayish-brown crested branches with grey, up to 1 inch (2.5 cm) long spines.
+Leaves are up to 1.4 inches (3.5 cm) long, up to 0.6 inches (1.5 cm) wide, and found mainly on new growth.
+Flowers are small, variably red, sometimes pink, yellow, or white.
+They are up to 0.5 inches (1.2 cm) wide, subtended by a pair of conspicuous petal-like bracts.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 Feed with a half-strength fertilizer monthly if you are growing them in containers or your soil is poor.